jonathan-vella/azure-arc-enabled-sql-server/arc-sql-value-proposition/security-benefits.md

 ### Modern Identity for SQL Server

-SQL Server 2022 and later supports Microsoft Entra ID (formerly Azure AD) authentication when connected through Azure Arc.
+SQL Server 2022 and later supports Microsoft Entra ID authentication when connected through Azure Arc.
 This eliminates the need for SQL-specific credentials.

 **Benefits of Entra ID authentication**: